RedSamurai07/Twitter-US-Airline-Sentiment-Analysis-Project/README.md

 ### Goal
 The objective of this analysis is to:
 The primary goal is to leverage tweet data to understand public perception of airlines, identify key drivers of negative sentiment, and help airlines make data-driven decisions to improve customer satisfaction and service quality.
-This could involve building predictive models for sentiment or root cause analysis.
+This could involve building predictive models for sentiment or root cause analysis for the below mentioned key points.

-- Sentiment Prediction
-- Negative Feedback Categorization
-- Airline Performance Benchmarking
-- Actionable Insights for Operations
+- Customer Loyalty & Retention
+- Demographic & Geographic Analysis
+- Program Effectiveness & Customer Behavior

 ### Data structure and initial checks
 [Dataset](https://docs.google.com/spreadsheets/d/1EmudVOp_6vISH8C27vD4agJJEUKdFzSddlHsfkjXDeg/edit?gid=639920194#gid=639920194)